VIEW ALUMNI BY DECADE:

-Sonia Hazard, ’08, is Visiting Assistant Professor of Religious Studies at Franklin & Marshall College.
+Sonia Hazard, ’08, is an NEH fellow in residence at the American Antiquarian Society in Worcester, Mass.
+She is an Assistant Professor in the Department of Religion at Florida State University.
+She was a Visiting Assistant Professor of Religious Studies at Franklin & Marshall College.
 She graduated from the MA program at Harvard Divinity School.
 Fall 2010 she entered Duke’s PhD program in American Religion, working under the direction of David Morgan, an authority on the visual culture of religion.
 She serves as an editorial assistant for the journal Material Religion.
 She won both the Robert A. Caine and the George W. Davis Memorial Prizes in Religion at Macalester, with a double major in Art and Religious Studies.
 Her Macalester Art History capstone thesis was on the performance artist, The Pink Nun.

-Kelley Hirsch, ’08, earned an MA in Art and Archaeology at Washington University in St. Louis in 2013.
-She is a Program Assistant in the Education Department at the University of Pennsylvania Museum of Archaeology.
+Kelley Hirsch, ’08, is a Program Assistant in the Education Department at the University of Pennsylvania Museum of Archaeology.
+She earned an MA in Art and Archaeology at Washington University in St. Louis in 2013.
 She was an intern in the Mediterranean Section at the University of Pennsylvania Museum of Archaeology and Anthropology, Philadelphia in 2012.
 She was a Research Assistant and Trench Supervisor at the Kenchreai excavations, Kenchreai, Greece during the summers of 2005-2012.
 In 2008 she was an intern at the Minneapolis Institute of Arts.

 Alison Koehler, ’08, earned a Diplôme de Métiers d’Art as a maître verrier, a master maker of stained glass in 2014 from Olivier de Serres: L’Ecole National Supérieure des Arts Appliqués et des Métiers d’Art (ENSAAMA) in France.
 She received special congratulations from the jury for her final project.
 She received a Leonardo da Vinici scholarship in 2014 to work at the The Scottish Stained Glass Symposium & Trust in Edinburgh.
 She spent 2008-2009 in Copenhagen, Denmark, working as a lithography studio assistant and a frame maker.
 She also wrote cultural reviews for the Copenhagen Post and was nominated as Journalist of the Year 2008.
 In 2008 she displayed a handbound book at the Minneapolis Central Public Library, juried from a statewide pool of college students by noted book artist Chip Schilling of Indulgence Press.

-Annalee Levin, ’08, is an Instructor and Community Outreach Coordinator at San Francisco School of Needlework and Design.
+Annalee Levin, ’08, is the Director of Community Engagement at San Francisco School of Needlework and Design.
 She was a Tutor in the Future Tutor Programme at the Royal School of Needlework in London.
 She received an MFA at the School of the Art Institute of Chicago (SAIC) in 2012 where she hand embroidered a giant F-150 truck pillow for her thesis project.
 The artwork was displayed at the Ford Rouge Factory in 2013.

-Lela Pierce, ’08, was awarded an international art residency from the Soap Factory, Mpls., for Kultivera in Tranas, Sweden in August 2017.
+Lela Pierce, ’08, is enrolled in the Interdisciplinary Art and Social Practice MFA program at the University of Minnesota, Minneapolis.
+She was awarded a 2018 Jerome Emerging Artist fellowship.
+Her work was part of the October 2018 Jerome awardees exhibit at The Minneapolis College of Art and Design (MCAD).
+She was the 2018 Juror for the Macalester College all student exhibit.
+Pierce was awarded an international art residency from the Soap Factory, Mpls., for Kultivera in Tranas, Sweden in August 2017.
 In 2016 she completed an emerging artist residency with an installation at the Soap Factory in Mpls.
 She exhibited work in “Grupo Soap del Corazon “Espiritus” at Art at 801 Gallery in 2015.
 She contributed to the Minneapolis ‘zine Fabulista in 2015.
 She organized a ten-day International Family Yoga Retreat in Rishikesh, India in 2011.
 Since 2004, Pierce has been a member of Ananya Indian Dance Theatre.

 Julia Reardon, ’08, received a Master’s Degree in Art History at Washington University.
 She is now in law school at the University of Michigan and a judicial intern for the States District Court for the Eastern District of Missouri.
 She was a Curatorial Intern in the department of Prints, Drawings and Photography at the Saint Louis Art Museum.
 In 2008 she interned at the Museum of Contemporary Art in Detroit.